 Our 5.5 hectare monopole Hermannsberg site stretches from the gateway to Gut Hermannsberg right up to the estate house creating a scene reminiscent of a Bordeaux château with its vineyards.
 Except for the fact that here the vineyards are steeply sloping, rather than flat!

-The dry whites from here are never spectacular when young, remaining cool and minty, in spite of their generosity and fine peachy fruit.
-Only after some years of aging in the bottle do all the seductive nuances of flavour completely unfold, but then the Hermannsberg wines have a ravishing and irresistible beauty.
+The dry whites from here are never so accessible in their youth, remaining cool and minty, in spite of their generosity and fine peachy fruit.
+However, after some years of aging in the bottle do all the seductive nuances of flavour completely unfold, but then the Hermannsberg wines have a ravishing and irresistible beauty.

 What you can’t see so easily when you drive through the vineyard is that the Hermannsberg is the only one of our 7 VDP Grosse Lage/“Grand Cru” vineyard sites with a clay-slate bedrock.
 This is the source of the Hermannsberg wines’ elegance and delicate minerality.
 A layer of loess, a wind-borne sediment, on top of the slate gives the wines their richness.